EconometricsLibrary/EconometricsLibrary.github.io/faq/index.md

 ---
 layout: default
-title: "EFLP Frequently Asked Questions"
+title: "Frequently Asked Questions for the Econometrics Free Library Project"
 ---

 {% for doc in site.categories.faq %}